homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 So many of the other guests had been tipped off to the sled gag that all but one of the dogs in Duluth were already chartered by that time, so we had no choice but to engage the remaining one, which turned out, to his mother’s surprise, to be a four months old Sealyham.
 We hitched him up to two sleds, the front one for our party and the trailer for suit-cases, mess kits, golf bags, etc. We were insured against thirst by Uncle Walrus, who in playing thirty-six holes of golf during our stay in Duluth, had luckily acquired a handful of water blisters.

 It was a gay crowd for the first two hundred miles.
-My sister Ann, an accomplished musician though otherwise an oaf, played chords on the dulcimer to such songs as “Promise Me,” “‘Killarney” and “‘What’ll I Do?” and my fresh young voice made the welcome ring and the Ring welcome all through the Dakotas.
+My sister Ann, an accomplished musician though otherwise an oaf, played chords on the dulcimer to such songs as “Promise Me,” “Killarney” and “What’ll I Do?” and my fresh young voice made the welcome ring and the Ring welcome all through the Dakotas.
 We stopped for the night at Bismarck, where my little brother Croup insisted on fishing for herring.
 Luck was with us and we didn’t have a bite, though the Sealyham kept scratching himself.

 Next morning the latter began to complain of glanders, brought on, he said, by working like a horse, and it was a relief to him and the rest of us when Uncle Walrus and Aunt Chloe and their two children died of exposure and had to be pushed off the sled.
 With the load thus lightened, we made Butte the second night and registered at the Montana-Biltmore, where Jack Bowman was then head bell beagle.
 News got out that I was in the city and the fire whistle blew from eleven o’clock till ten minutes after.
 We learned in the morning that it was just a grass fire.